hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/elastic.md

 # HAPI FHIR JPA Lucene/Elasticsearch Indexing

-The HAPI JPA Server supports optional indexing via Hibernate search when configured to use Lucene or Elasticsearch.
+The HAPI JPA Server supports optional indexing via Hibernate Search when configured to use Lucene or Elasticsearch.
 This is required to support the `_content`, or `_text` search parameters.

 # Experimental Advanced Lucene/Elasticsearch Indexing